microsoft/vcpkg/docs/maintainers/vcpkg_copy_tools.md

 # vcpkg_copy_tools

-Copy tools and all their DLL dependencies into the tool folder.
+Copy tools and all their DLL dependencies into the tool folder, and do necessary cleanup.

 ## Usage
 ```cmake